Sabrina (2018 film): Plot

-Vanya, who recently lost her mother, finds herself unable to adapt to residing with uncle Aiden Kev and aunt Maira.
-Aiden acquired the rights to a trending doll named Sabrina, and created a unique version just for her.
-Maira gifts it to Vanya, who is having her birthday.
-Vanya becomes happier, but does not heal from grief.
-While at school, Vanya is given a Charlie Charlie game by classmate Ditho, looking to communicate with her deceased mom.
-She forgets to say goodbye to Charlie and pray, which is important so that the spiritual door is closed and the invited spirits can go back to heaven correctly; Sabrina is possessed.
-Vanya begins to become more and more interested in the paranormal.
-In order to stop Vanya's interest in the paranormal, Aiden comes to a decision to take her on a holiday to spend quality time together with her and Maira.
-This attempt still fails.
-One night amid vacation, Aiden and Maira start to see Vanya's mother, Andini.
-After the vacation, the couple travel to Bandung, begging demonologists Laras and Bagas to return Andini's spirit to heaven.
+Vanya, who recently lost her mother Andini, struggles to adapt to living with uncle Aiden Kev and aunt Maira.

+Aiden, who works in a toy manufacturing company, acquires the rights to a trending doll named Sabrina, and creates a unique version just for Vanya.
+Maira gifts it to Vanya for her birthday, which cheers her up a little.

+At school, Vanya's classmate Ditho gives her a Charlie Charlie game, which she uses to communicate with her deceased mother.
+At the end of the session, one is supposed to say goodbye to Charlie and pray, to ensure the spiritual door is closed and the invited spirits can go back to heaven correctly.
+Vanya forgets to do this, causing the lingering spirit to possess Sabrina.

+As Vanya shows more interest in the paranormal, Aiden and Maira take her on a holiday to take her mind off it.
+During the vacation, Aiden and Maira start to see Andini, and realize something is wrong.
+After the vacation, the couple travel to Bandung and meet demonologists Laras and Bagas, hiring them to return Andini's spirit to heaven.

 Vanya is brought to her nanny as they perform a ritual.
 Andini possesses Vanya and stabs the nanny.
 They then carry out an exorcism on Vanya, enabling a sequence of possessions.
 It concludes with the reveal that the spirit isn't always Andini, but Baghiah, a demon that seeks a human host to perform ritual killings, using loved ones as bait.

 Everyone escapes, and Laras locks the door, but Baghiah quickly escapes the house.
 With a new method, they carry out a ritual on the residence.
 Baghiah reminds Laras of a ritual she and Bagas performed years ago on Baghiah, who traumatized Aiden.
 Aiden broke the rule of not entering the ritual room until the ritual is completed.

 It is revealed that Aiden's father bequeathed 40% of Kev Toys to Aiden, with 60% to his brother.
 Fueled by jealousy, Aiden visited a shaman and asked the shaman to kill his brother.
 The brother is killed, however, the price of Aiden's jealously was great; Andini life is lost.
 As Baghiah vanishes and Aiden's crimes revealed, Aiden is arrested.

 Upon Andini's spirit's request, Vanya christens Maira her mom.
-Meanwhile, Laras and Bagas receive a name from someone asking them to solve a case, one worse than the latest.
+Meanwhile, Laras and Bagas receive a request to solve another case.